 As part of a world wide study into shark behaviour, analysis of data from the Australian Shark Attack Files may help to identify the existence, or absence, of common factors relating to the cause of shark encounters with humans.

 Incidents classified as ‘provoked’ are not included in these web pages.
-The provoked category relates to circumstances where the person pursosely or accidently initiates contact with a shark while involved in fishing for, spearing, stabbing, feeding, netting or handling a shark, or where the shark was attracted to the victim by activities such as fishing, spear-fishing and cleaning of captured fish.
+The provoked category relates to circumstances where the person pursosely or accidently initiates contact with a shark or while involved in fishing for, spearing, stabbing, feeding, netting or handling a shark, commercial diving activities (eg actively collecting abalone, pearls, other marine animals, etc) or where the shark was attracted to the victim by activities such as fishing, spear-fishing and cleaning of captured fish.

 More research needed

 This ASAF is aimed at understanding and documenting the behaviours of sharks when they interact with humans in their natural environment.
 This information will contribute to a better understanding of the circumstances surrounding human/shark interactions and may help people stay safe when entering the water.
 Factual information about these encounters will also assist in the conservation of shark species and their environment through education and support for specific research projects.
 There is an urgent need to learn much more about the shark's biology and normal behaviour as well as in circumstances of human interaction and more support from governments for research into tracking sharks long-term must be undertaken as soon as possible.

 Anyone who has experienced an encounter with a shark in Australian waters can send in an account of their experiences to the Australian Shark Attack File for consideration using the contact details below: